This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up a wok with 2 tablespoons cooking oil and stir-fry the marinated chicken until they are 80% cooked or the surface turns white.
-Transfer out and set aside.
+- Heat a wok with 2 tablespoons of cooking oil.
+Stir-fry the marinated chicken until it is half cooked and the surface turns white.
+Transfer the chicken to a plate and set aside.

-- Clean the wok and add in the remaining 1 tablespoon of Oil.
-When the oil is fully heated, add the garlic and ginger until aromatic.
+- Clean the wok and add the remaining 1 tablespoon of oil.
+Once the oil is hot, add the garlic and ginger, and cook until aromatic.

 Nutrition